 - Dr Judith Sligo (Convenor) and a range of expert guest lecturers

 The paper has five modules addressing physical, psychological, and social development in context across these stages:

 - Adolescence and young adulthood

 - Older adults

-- Two written assignments, each worth 20% of the total final grade
+- Two written assignments: the first worth 15% and the second 20% of the total final grade

-- Textbooks are not required for this paper; a course book is provided, and key reading are placed on Blackboard.
+Textbooks are not required for this paper.
+A course book is provided and key readings are placed on Blackboard.